 The Disadvantages of Buying a Used Laptop

-There are some disadvantages to buying a used laptop: First, old technology uses more power so it requires a heavier cooling solution and a larger (and heavier) battery.
+There are some disadvantages to buying a used laptop compared to a comparable gaming desktop : First, old technology uses more power so it requires a heavier cooling solution and a larger (and heavier) battery.

 Second, and this is a big one, the hardware has three or four years of wear and tear on it.
-Most components are relatively long lasting—with two exceptions: the lithium-ion battery and the hard disc drive (ways to use old HDDs).
+Most components are relatively long lasting—with two exceptions: the lithium-ion battery and the hard disk drive.

 Third-party warranties do cover HDDs, but they do not cover laptop batteries.
 Even so, if you do buy a laptop with an HDD, I recommend replacing the HDD with a Solid State Drive (SSD).
 And while laptops don’t need a working battery, most laptop replacement batteries cost very little.

 While a warranty isn’t required, particularly if you know how to work on a computer, it can provide peace of mind.